mbudget0x01/mbudget0x01-pwnagotchi-util/ReadMe.md

 ## Licensing

 For the Containers refer to the manufacterers of the containers.
-This underlies the GPL3 License.
+This project underlies the GPL3 License.